 Dr. Colquhoun is actively involved with a number of professional organizations in the field including the National Strength and Conditioning Association, American College of Sports Medicine, American Physiological Society, and International Society of Sports Nutrition.

 Dr. Colquhoun is originally from Raleigh, NC, but grew up in south Florida.
 He obtained his BSE in Exercise Science and Health Promotion from Florida Atlantic University, his MS in Exercise Science from the University of South Florida, and his PhD in Health and Human Performance from the Oklahoma State University.
-Dr. Colquhoun is married to Cristina with whom they have 2 dogs, Ella and Penny.
-Outside of his job at South, Dr. Colquhoun’s hobbies include hanging out with his wife Cristina and their dogs Ella and Penny, watching baseball and football, coaching powerlifters, and lifting weights.
+Outside of his job at South, he enjoys hanging out with his wife Cristina and their dogs Penny and Sebastian, watching baseball and football, coaching powerlifters, and lifting weights.

 KIN 380 - Kinesiology

 KIN 572 - Application of Neuromuscular and Biomechanical Concepts